MariuszBudzynski/KSF-Integration/README.md

 ### 🧩 Dependencies

 This API relies on the [`KSeF.Client`](https://github.com/CIRFMF/ksef-client-csharp) library,
-provided by KSeF under a free license.It is used in the **test environment only**.
+provided by KSeF under a free license.
+It is used in the **test environment only**.